-17.4 User accounts in directory services - domain mapping
+16.4 User accounts in Active Directory - domain mapping

-In Kerio Control, it is possible to directly use user accounts from one or more Active Directory or Open Directory domain(s).
-This feature is called domain mapping.
-The main benefit of this feature is that the entire administration of all user accounts and groups is maintained in directory service only (using standard system tools).
-In Kerio Control a template can be defined for each domain that will be used to set specific Kerio Control parameters for user accounts (access rights, data transfer quotas, content rules - see chapter 17.1).
+In Kerio Control, it is possible to directly use user accounts from one or more Active Directory domain(s).
+This feature is called either transparent support for Active Directory or Active Directory domain(s) mapping.
+The main benefit of this feature is that the entire administration of all user accounts and groups is maintained in Active Directory only (using standard system tools).
+In Kerio Control, a template can be defined for each domain that will be used to set specific Kerio Control parameters for user accounts (access rights, data transfer quotas, content rules - see chapter 16.1).
 If needed, these parameters can also be set individually for any accounts.

 Note: The Windows NT domain cannot be mapped as described.
-In case of the Windows NT domain, it is recommended to import user accounts to the local user database (refer to 17.3)
+In case of the Windows NT domain, it is recommended to import user accounts to the local user database (refer to 16.3)